Chart Color Schemes

 Infrastructure

-Kalamunda - Maida Vale - Gooseberry Hill has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally
+Kalamunda - Maida Vale - Gooseberry Hill has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 31 projects likely affecting the region.
-Notable ones are High Wycombe South Residential Precinct, Kalamunda Central Masterplan & Town Square, Kalamunda Village Quarter - Kalamunda Activity Centre Redevelopment, and Maida Vale Road Local Development Plan (Lot 170).
-The following list details those most relevant.
+AreaSearch has identified 31 projects that could affect the region.
+Notable initiatives include High Wycombe South Residential Precinct, Kalamunda Central Masterplan & Town Square, Kalamunda Village Quarter - Kalamunda Activity Centre Redevelopment, and Maida Vale South Urban Investigation Area.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.